georgwittberger/configdeployer-core/README.md

 Creating a profile
 ------------------

-The source code directory `/src/main/resources/com/configdeployer/binding` contains an XML schema file for the configuration profile and an example XML profile which can be used as a template.
+The source code directory `/src/main/resources/com/configdeployer/binding` contains a XML schema file for the configuration profile and an example profile which can be used as a template.

-Every configuration profile must have the root element `config-profile` with at least the two attributes `name` and `version`.
+Every configuration profile must have the root element `config-profile` with at least the two attributes `name` and `version` (version is currently not used internally).
 The root element should contain at least one of the possible target resources `properties-file` or `database`:

     <?xml version="1.0" encoding="UTF-8"?>
     <config-profile name="Example Profile" description="Optional description" version="1.0"